nostrca/nostrca/README.md

 **Does that mean the service could get shut down at some point?**

 _If GitHub Pages doesn't work out I'll try this from a VPS, but if the costs get out of hand, yes, it's possible that the service could shut down.
-This is another reason it's completely free_
+This is another reason it's completely free._

 **How can we help keep the service sustainable?**